fvillegas341/Creating-Angular-Project/README.md

 -execute: npm install -g @angular/cli on the default system terminal and hit enter.
 For Mac you will need to add sudo command to give it permission.

 Step 2:
 -Create a folder where you want to store the project.
 For example create a folder called "My_Angular_App".
+Use mkdir command.
 -In the default system terminal, once the angular is installed, cd to the folder previously created and type "ng new (title of the app)".
 It can be anything for example: "ng new my-first-app".
 -For first timers: include" --no-strict --standalone false --routing false"